 Referring to the information provided in Table 4, it can be seen that the psychological capital positively affects the students' ability to develop academic coping strategies with the path coefficient value of .225, SD = .074, R-Square = .24 and p < .01.
-The results of this investigation indicate that students who have high academic psychological capital also have excellent ability to develop coping strategies, particularly when experiencing the learning processes in the midst of the Covid-19 pandemic.
+The results of this investigation indicate that students who have high academic psychological capital also have excellent at the midst of the Covid-19 pandemic.